bahabaja/Project/README.md

 switch1,router2
 switch1,router1

-where hostnames are separated by comma's for each line.
+where hostnames are separated by commas for each line.

 DrawTopology.py will take the output above and will draw a topology graph using networkx and matplotlib modules and open the graph in a .png file.